kataweb/wp2syslog/readme.txt

 == Description ==

-End users can benefit from wp2syslog:
+**End users can benefit from wp2syslog:**

 *	Log entries for core events help to keep track of the daily business, especially on multiuser blogs.
 *	Log entries for core events can raise awareness for threats and problems, for example abuse attempts.
 *	Log entries triggered by plugins allow the user to comprehend the functionality of the plugin.

-Developers can benefit in two ways from wp2syslog:</p>
+**Developers can benefit in two ways from wp2syslog:**

 * At each point of the code, a log entry can be triggered.
 No need to print to the browser, just let wp2syslog put it in the database, and you can have a look later.
 * You can develop your plugins with support for wp2syslog.
 This will give your users the chance to better understand what your plugin is doing (see doc/specs.html).